JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 # Files and modules

-When writing a code, especially in large projects, it is essential to organize code in a meaningful way.
-There are three main ways how to do it.
-The first one is to split code into multiple files.
-The second one is to use modules to create global scopes.
-The last and most advanced is to extract parts of the code that can be generalized into separate packages.
-These three approaches can be (and usually are) used together to get even more readable code.
-In this lecture, we describe how to use these three approaches in Julia.
+When writing code, it is essential to organize it effectively.
+There are three main ways of achieving this:
+1. Split code into multiple files.
+2. Use modules to create global scopes.
+3. Create separate packages by extracting code with general functionality.
+These three approaches are often used together.
+This lecture describes how to use them in Julia.

 ## Files

-The first and most basic approach is to split the code into multiple files.
-Such files have to be of an appropriate type, i.e., Julia files with `.jl` extension.
-The code inside the Julia files can be loaded into global scope using the `include` function.
+The first and most basic approach is to split code into multiple files.
+Such files have to be of an appropriate type, i.e., Julia files with the `.jl` extension.
+These files can be loaded into the global scope by the `include` function.

 ```julia
 include("/absolute/path/to/the/file/filename.jl")
 include("../relative/path/to/the/file/filename.jl")
 ```

-The  `include` function evaluates the input source file's contents in the module's global scope where the `include` call occurs.
-If some file is included multiple times, the file is also evaluated multiple times.
+The  `include` function evaluates the source file content in the global scope of the module, where the `include` call occurs.
+If a file is included multiple times, it is also evaluated multiple times.

-Using separate files to organize code can be very useful.
-However, this approach also has many disadvantages.
-For example, we have to avoid clashing the variable/function names from different files since all files are evaluated in the same global scope.
+Even though using separate files to organize code can be very useful, this approach also has several disadvantages.
+For example, since all files are evaluated in the same global scope, we have to avoid clashes of variable/function names from different files.
 This problem can be solved by using modules as described in the following section.

 ```@raw html
 <div class = "info-body">
 <header class = "info-header">Main module</header><p>
 ```

-If we evaluate a code in the REPL, the code is actually evaluated in the `Main` module, which serves as the default global scope.
-We can check it using the `@__MODULE__` macro that returns the module in which the macro is evaluated.
+If we run a code in the REPL, the code is evaluated in the `Main` module, which serves as the default global scope.
+We can check this by the `@__MODULE__` macro that returns the module in which the macro is evaluated.

 ```julia
 julia> @__MODULE__
 Main
 ```

-It means that if we evaluate code in the REPL, it is actually evaluated in the Main module.
-It can be easily checked using the `parentmodule` function that determines the module containing the (first) definition of a generic function.
+The `parentmodule` function determines the module containing the (first) definition of a generic function.

 ```julia
 julia> foo() = 1